Science: Geomorphology and Sedimentation

 Discussion

+We found that the SET and feldspar marker horizon data showed similar patterns of sediment accumulation.
 Higher sediment deposition rates measured at the Refuge may be the result of multiple factors.
-The Refuge restoration area is generally lower in initial elevation than the surrounding study sites due to a lack of sediment inputs from the Nisqually River and Puget Sound and subsidence over the 100 years it was diked.
+The Refuge restoration area is generally lower in elevation than the surrounding study sites due to subsidence during a century of being disconnected from tidal flow.
 This means that this area is now inundated more often and for longer periods of time during a tidal cycle, thus exposing it more frequently to sediment rich waters.
-Prior to dike removal in October 2009, the Refuge restoration area was also vegetated with freshwater species, primarily the invasive Reed Canarygrass (Phalaris arundinacea).
-This tall grass died back with the introduction of saltwater, either falling over in the same area in which it was rooted, or breaking off and resettling with the movement of the tides.
-Sediment has accumulated on top of this decaying vegetation creating a new sediment surface and is contributing to the increased surface elevation we measured.
+Prior to restoration and dike removal in October 2009, the Refuge restoration area was also vegetated with freshwater species, primarily the invasive Reed Canarygrass (Phalaris arundinacea).
+This tall grass died back with the

 Sources Cited